-This is variable, not all options help everyone and they may only reduce pain levels by a percentage, but this can be good if it is affecting sleep.
+This is variable, not all options help everyone and they may only reduce pain levels by a percentage, but this can be good if it is affecting sleep:

-- Topical gels.
-Ensure that the gel covers the area sufficiently according to the instructions and does not rub off on clothes. - Ice cube massage, can give some relief even if short term.
+- a) Topical gels.
+Ensure that the gel covers the area sufficiently according to the instructions and does not rub off on clothes. - b) Ice cube massage.
 An ice cube can be massaged in a circular motion over the area of most pain.
-Apply the ice for 3-5 minutes up to 3 times per day.
-As the ice melts it can make the skin feel like glass is cutting it and often patients stop to look at both the skin and ice cube to ensure there is no cause to harm.
-You will notice a raised area of red skin will occur due to increased blood flow to the skin, these will reduce over time. - Oral analgesia (pain tablets such as paracetamol).
+This can be very helpful in settling your pain if you have done too much, or exacerbated your pain.
+Use the ice for 3-5 minutes up to 3 times per day.
+You will notice a raised area of red skin will occur due to increased blood flow to the skin, these will reduce over time.
+You can also use an ice pack over a tea towel for 20 minutes, several times a day - c) Oral analgesia (pain tablets such as paracetamol).
 Some people prefer this option at night if the pain is disturbing them.
 The tablets can be bought over the counter.
-You should ask your local pharmacist for advice, especially if you take other medications.
-Sometimes a mixture of tablets can be unsafe or reduce the effectiveness of a particular medication.
+You should ask your local pharmacist for advice, especially if you take other medications, sometimes a mixture of tablets can be unsafe or reduce the effectiveness of a particular medication.